frontity/step-by-step-tutorial/tutorial/part1-creating-a-custom-theme/connect-the-root-component-to-the-state.md

 `connect` is a higher order component that takes a React component as an argument.
 It passes the Frontity state to the React component specified in the argument via props, and so enables a component in our theme to access data stored in the state.

-> We'll be covering the Frontity state in detail shortly in the section entitled '[Understanding the Frontity state](../../part3-displaying-posts/understanding-the-frontity-state.md)'.
+> We'll be covering the Frontity state in detail shortly in the section entitled [Understanding the Frontity state](../part3-displaying-posts/understanding-the-frontity-state.md).

 We need to `import { connect } from "frontity"`, pass `state` as a prop to our component, and finally export the connected component with `export default connect(Root)`.